developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/customize/button/index.md

 ### ButtonBar[N]
 Numbered ButtonBar1 through ButtonBar50.
 Contains all specific [ButtonBar parameters](#buttonbarparameters) (color, transparency, position, etc.), attributes of a particular numbered ButtonBar, and the &lt;ButtonN&gt; nodes.
 If multiple ButtonBars are required, they must be defined one after another within the the &lt;Buttonbargroup&gt; parent node (as explained above).

-**NOTE**: If an attribute defined for a ButtonBar conflicts with one or more [Button-specific parameters](#buttonspecificparameters), the individual Button's setting will take precedence.
+**NOTE**: If an attribute defined for a ButtonBar conflicts with one or more [Button-specific parameters](#buttonspecificparameters), the individual Button's setting takes precedence.

 #### Example